Indications for: SAXENDA

-Adjunct to reduced-calorie diet and increased physical activity for chronic weight management in adults with an initial BMI of ≥30kg/m2 (obese), or ≥27kg/m2 (overweight) in the presence of at least one weight-related comorbid condition (eg, hypertension, T2DM, dyslipidemia).
+Adjunct to reduced-calorie diet and increased physical activity for chronic weight management: in adults with an initial BMI of ≥30kg/m2 (obese), or ≥27kg/m2 (overweight) in the presence of at least one weight-related comorbid condition (eg, hypertension, T2DM, dyslipidemia); in children aged ≥12yrs with body weight ≥60kg and an initial BMI corresponding to ≥30kg/m2 for adults (obese) by international cut-offs.

 Limitations of Use:

-Not indicated for type 2 diabetes.
-Do not use with Victoza or other GLP-1 receptor agonists.
-Safety and efficacy with concomitant other weight loss products (including prescription or OTC drugs, herbal preps) has not been established.
+Do not use with other liraglutide-containing products or GLP-1 receptor agonists.
+Safety and efficacy in children with T2DM or with concomitant other weight loss products (including prescription or OTC drugs, herbal preps) have not been established.

 Give by SC inj into abdomen, thigh, or upper arm once daily.
 Escalate dose with the following schedule (to mitigate risk of GI effects): Week 1: 0.6mg daily; Week 2: 1.2mg daily; Week 3: 1.8mg daily; Week 4: 2.4mg daily; Week 5 and onward: 3mg daily (recommended dose).
 Delay dose escalation 1 week if increased dose not tolerated; discontinue if 3mg not tolerated.
 If concurrent insulin secretagogues (eg, sulfonylureas) or insulin; consider reducing their doses by ½.
 If >3 days elapsed since last dose, reinitiate at 0.6mg/day, then follow dose escalation schedule.
 Evaluate response after 16 weeks.
 Discontinue if ≥4% weight loss is not achieved.